roytang/blog/content/replies/2015/12/cy0m6vu/index.md

 - Philippines
 ---

 I don't need further convincing on his platforms.
-Most are ok, some might not scale or be practical on a nationwide level but are worth a try. \n\nBut I'm not going to vote for him unless he categorically states he has never been involved in nor does he condone any illegal killings and will bring such perpetrators/vigilantes to justice
+Most are ok, some might not scale or be practical on a nationwide level but are worth a try.

+But I'm not going to vote for him unless he categorically states he has never been involved in nor does he condone any illegal killings and will bring such perpetrators/vigilantes to justice